 Should You Build That AI Feature or Fix Your Core Product?

 A pattern has emerged in boardrooms across the software industry.
-The agenda item reads “AI strategy,” but the underlying conversation is about something older and more fundamental: how to allocate scarce engineering resources between innovation and maintenance, between what's exciting and what's essential.
+The agenda item reads “AI strategy.”
+But the real conversation is about something older and more fundamental: how to allocate scarce engineering resources between innovation and maintenance.

-The pressure to ship AI features is real and, in many cases, legitimate.
+The pressure to ship AI features is real and often legitimate.
 Customers are asking.
 Competitors are announcing.
 Investors are evaluating.
-But this pressure creates a dangerous asymmetry in organizational attention.
+But this pressure creates a dangerous asymmetry in attention.
 AI features generate board slides and press coverage.
-Fixing a broken onboarding flow or resolving long-standing reliability issues generates neither — even when the latter would deliver significantly more business value.
+Fixing a broken onboarding flow generates neither, even when it would deliver more business value.

 The Innovation Premium Fallacy